-Author has written 1,033 stories for Shakespeare, Red vs. Blue, Golden Sun, StarCraft, Halo, Sonic the Hedgehog, Metal Gear, Warcraft, Metroid, Legend of Zelda, Diablo, Mass Effect, Fire Emblem, Terminator, Resident Evil series, Blade Runner, Serenity, Warhammer, Harry Potter, Killzone, Lord of the Rings, Doctor Who, Starship Troopers, Dead Space, Futurama, Command & Conquer, Resident Evil, Gears of War, Captain Planet, Firefly, Star Wars, Aliens/Predator, Resistance: Fall of Man, Terminator: Sarah Connor Chronicles, Star Fox, Marathon, WALL-E, Grand Theft Auto, Power Rangers, Perfect Dark, Fallout, Advance Wars, Duke Nukem, Wind On Fire, Fable, Conker's Bad Fur Day, BioShock, Doom, Universe at War, Stargate: Universe, Dragon Age, Avatar, Chronicles of Narnia, House Of The Dead/Zombie Revenge, Left 4 Dead, Star Ocean, Stargate: SG-1, Ratchet and Clank, Battlefield, Battlestar Galactica: 2003, Interstellar Marines, Star Trek: 2009, Spyro the Dragon, Matrix, Assassin's Creed, Castlevania, FreeSpace 2, Wing Commander, Brute Force, Red Faction, Section 8, Merlin, Ace Combat, Star Wars, Portal, Army Men, Wess'Har Wars series, Greek Mythology, Charlie and the Chocolate Factory, Saga of Seven Suns, Game X-overs, Pirates of the Caribbean, StarFront, Battlefield Earth, Batman, Mario, Misc.
-Games, Stargate, StarTrek: Enterprise, Battle: Los Angeles, Hobbit, Mortal Kombat, Fairy Tales, StarTrek: The Original Series, Alice in Wonderland, Rift, SOL: Exodus, My Little Pony, 2012, Rowan of Rin series, StarTrek: The Next Generation, StarTrek: Other, Heroes of the Storm, Terra Nova, Half-Life, Transformers/Beast Wars, Alan Wake, Toy Story, Last of Us, Simpsons, Web Shows, Ultima, Spider-Man, Pokémon, Discworld, Medal of Honor, Prometheus, 2012, A song of Ice and Fire, Hunger Games, James Bond, Legend of Korra, Elysium, Ice Age, Soul Calibur, Elder Scroll series, Batman Begins/Dark Knight, Avatar: Last Airbender, Dragon Heart, Spectacular Spider-Man, Indiana Jones, Final Fantasy I-VI, Ninja Turtles, Total Recall, 2012, Fuse, Ecco the Dolphin, Torchlight, Guild Wars, Path of Exile, Deltora Quest, Game of Thrones, Tron, Tomb Raider, Robin Hood, FTL, Dota 2, Dungeons and Dragons, League of Legends, Borderlands, Dragon's Dogma, Oblivion, Brave New World, Titanfall, Ender's Game series, WildStar, Call of Duty, Lion King, Super Smash Brothers, Homeworld, Watch Dogs, Walking Dead, Remember Me, Farscape, Dishonored, Animal Farm, Ferngully, EverQuest, Defiance, Minecraft, Strife, Meridian, Ender's Game, Egyptian Mythology, Misc.
-Movies, Angry Birds, 100, Time Crisis series, Broken Age, Starbound, Gravity, Transall Saga, Disney, Marvel, Beauty and the Beast, Tangled, Titan A.E., Stargate: Atlantis, Troopers, Ghost Recon series, Castle, Darksiders, Chocobo series, Mirror's Edge, Journey, Rayman, Andromeda, Beyond: Two Souls, Dune, Myth, Frozen, Misc.
-Tv Shows, and Dark Souls.
+Author has written 1,192 stories for Shakespeare, Red vs. Blue, Golden Sun, StarCraft, Halo, Sonic the Hedgehog, Metal Gear, Warcraft, Metroid, Legend of Zelda, Diablo, Mass Effect, Fire Emblem, Terminator, Resident Evil series, Blade Runner, Serenity, Warhammer, Harry Potter, Killzone, Lord of the Rings, Doctor Who, Starship Troopers, Dead Space, Futurama, Command & Conquer, Resident Evil, Gears of War, Captain Planet, Firefly, Star Wars, Aliens/Predator, Resistance: Fall of Man, Terminator: Sarah Connor Chronicles, Star Fox, Marathon, WALL-E, Grand Theft Auto, Power Rangers, Perfect Dark, Fallout, Advance Wars, Duke Nukem, Wind On Fire, Fable, Conker's Bad Fur Day, BioShock, Doom, Universe at War, Stargate: Universe, Dragon Age, Avatar, Chronicles of Narnia, House Of The Dead/Zombie Revenge, Left 4 Dead, Star Ocean, Stargate: SG-1, Ratchet and Clank, Battlefield, Battlestar Galactica: 2003, Interstellar Marines, Star Trek: 2009, Spyro the Dragon, Matrix, Assassin's Creed, Castlevania, FreeSpace 2, Wing Commander, Brute Force, Red Faction, Section 8, Merlin, Ace Combat, Star Wars, Portal, Army Men, Wess'Har Wars series, Greek Mythology, Charlie and the Chocolate Factory, Saga of Seven Suns, Game X-overs, Pirates of the Caribbean, StarFront, Battlefield Earth, Batman, Mario, Misc.
+Games, Stargate, StarTrek: Enterprise, Battle: Los Angeles, Hobbit, Mortal Kombat, Fairy Tales, StarTrek: The Original Series, Alice in Wonderland, Rift, SOL: Exodus, My Little Pony, 2012, Rowan of Rin series, StarTrek: The Next Generation, StarTrek: Other, Heroes of the Storm, Terra Nova, Half-Life, Transformers/Beast Wars, Alan Wake, Toy Story, Last of Us, Simpsons, Web Shows, Ultima, Spider-Man, Pokémon, Discworld, Medal of Honor, Prometheus, 2012, A song of Ice and Fire, Hunger Games, James Bond, Legend of Korra, Elysium, Ice Age, Soul Calibur, Elder Scroll series, Batman Begins/Dark Knight, Avatar: Last Airbender, Destiny, Dragon Heart, Spectacular Spider-Man, Indiana Jones, Final Fantasy I-VI, Ninja Turtles, Total Recall, 2012, Fuse, Pillars of Eternity, Ecco the Dolphin, Torchlight, Guild Wars, Path of Exile, Deltora Quest, Game of Thrones, Tron, Tomb Raider, Robin Hood, FTL, Dota 2, Dungeons and Dragons, League of Legends, Borderlands, Dragon's Dogma, Oblivion, Brave New World, Titanfall, Ender's Game series, WildStar, Call of Duty, Dying Light, Lion King, Super Smash Brothers, Homeworld, Watch Dogs, Walking Dead, Remember Me, Farscape, Dishonored, Grim Dawn, Animal Farm, Ferngully, EverQuest, Defiance, Minecraft, Strife, Child of Light, Meridian, Ender's Game, Blackthorne, Egyptian Mythology, Bound by Flame, Edge of Tomorrow, Lords of the Fallen, Smite, Angry Birds, 100, Time Crisis series, Broken Age, Starbound, Gravity, Transall Saga, Disney, Guardians of the Galaxy, Beauty and the Beast, Tangled, Titan A.E., Divergent Trilogy, Darksiders, Lost Vikings, Skylanders, Flappy Bird, Plants vs. Zombies, Godzilla, Kingkiller Chronicle, Expanse series, Sound of Music, Journey, Shantae, Silent Hill, Team Fortress 2, Myth, Bravely Default, Civilization Series, System Shock, Misc.
+Movies, 2001: A Space Odyssey, Final Fantasy X, Shadow of the Colossus, Martian, Andy Weir, A Bugs Life, Pax Imperia, Misc.
+Tv Shows, Cowboy Bebop, Andromeda, Sunset Overdrive, Jurassic Park, Pitch Black / Riddick, Reign Of Fire, Batman, Star Trek Online, Dungeons and Dragons, SEGA Superstars, War of the Worlds, Overwatch, Shovel Knight, Freedom Planet, Sunshine, Stargate: Atlantis, Troopers, Ghost Recon series, Castle, Chocobo series, Mirror's Edge, Rayman, Beyond: Two Souls, Dune, Frozen, Dark Souls, Metal Arms, Walking Dead, Tetris, Inception, Mistborn Trilogy, Superman, and Interstellar.

 Section 0: Guide